malikmkr84-sys/urban_turban/replit.md

 ## Overview

 UrbanTurban is a premium e-commerce platform for minimalist headwear.
-It's a full-stack TypeScript application with a React frontend and Express backend, featuring user authentication, product catalog with variants, shopping cart (supports guest and authenticated users), checkout with mock payment providers, and order tracking.
+It's a full-stack TypeScript application with a React frontend and Express backend, featuring user authentication, product catalog with variants, shopping cart (guest and authenticated), checkout with mock payment providers, and order tracking.

 ## User Preferences